Date Basics in SAS

 Dates are Numbers!

 The first thing you must realize about dates in SAS is that they are merely formatted numbers.
-January 1st, 1960 is the ground zero of dates in SAS.
+January 1st, 1960 is the base of dates in SAS.
 This means that applying eg the date9 format to the value zero will give you 01jan1960.
 Applying it to the value 1 gives you 02jan1960 and so forth.
 This small example shows you the numeric values -2, -1, 0, 1 and 2 and their corresponding formatted values.

 data dates; do dt = -2 to 2; dt_formatted = dt; output; end; format dt_Formatted date9.; run;